Hodge Theory for Linearized Boundary-Value Problems on General Geometric Structures: Generalized Hodge theory: Overview

 \subsection{Elliptic pre-complexes: General setting}

-Building on the prototypical setting, we now expand our scope to encompass the most general systems possible.
-Indeed, in geometric analysis, one encounters not just differential operators, but mappings from boundary sections to interior sections (e.g., in geometric inverse problems \cite{PSU23}), as well as mappings that are non-local.
+Building on the prototypical setting, we now broaden our scope to encompass more general systems within the Boutet de Monvel calculus.
+Indeed, in geometric analysis, one encounters not just differential operators, but mappings from boundary sections to interior sections (e.g., in geometric inverse problems \cite{PSU23}), as well as non-local mappings between interior sections.

 Because our main results in \secref{sec:main_results_intro} already rely on the Boutet de Monvel calculus, it is natural to develop this generalization within that framework.
 Accordingly, we recall the specifics of this calculus of pseudodifferential boundary-value problems more closely.